In case you missed it, Marvel Studios announced a new logo and fanfare (opening graphics sequence before every film) at SDCC.

 4. Marvel Studios could do it right

-Outside of John Williams, there isn’t anyone who could improve on Brian Tyler’s Fanfare.
-Except for Michael Giacchino.
+Outside of John Williams, there aren't many composers who could improve on Brian Tyler’s Fanfare.
+Michael Giacchino is one of them.

 When you can get a mind like Giacchino’s (Lost, Star Trek, The Incredibles, UP) to create the opening experience for your movie franchise, you take it.